jdeper/curl/README.markdown

 The reason for this fork is to add support for getting the original request object.
 This allows us to check for http headers.

-The library is in active use for the craler om [http://foderpriser.dk](http://foderpriser.dk) and [http://fyringsolie-online.dk](http://fyringsolie-online.dk)
+The library is in active use for the crawler on [https://foderpriser.dk](Foderpriser) and [https://fyringsolie-online.dk](Fyringsolie online)

 ## Installation